 #1 I am sentimental

 I love having things that tell stories – a plate I bought when we visited Old Town Alexandria, Virginia…a pair of earrings I bought when I was shopping with my sister after Christmas and especially a precious heirloom that belonged to one of my grandparents.

 I believe that one of the keys to having a cozy home is filling it with the things you love.
 Obviously my home is not cluttered or chaotic (organization is another key to a cozy home) but is full of things that are special.

 Read More: How To Organize Sentimental Items

 #2 Not being a minimalist saves me money

 When I begin to decorate for a particular holiday, I have plenty of decor options to choose from.
 This past Christmas I decorated with red and gold, but next Christmas I could do my whole house in silver and turquoise without having to spend a dime!
 When I want to change up the regular decor in a room, I can pull items from my collection of decorating essentials – what I call “shopping my house.”

 While we’re talking about money, another reason I hang onto the things that I do is because I worked hard for those things!
-My husband and I work hard for what we have (he works a lot harder than I do) and I rarely ever impulse buy.
+My husband and I work hard for what we have and I rarely ever impulse buy.
 I shop almost exclusively from the sale rack – and always pay cash for my purchases.
 I am so grateful for the grace of God that provides us with our stuff, and I plan to enjoy it!